 It should be noted that in accordance with the Siting Board's rules, 15 comments on the PSS are due within 21 days after filing with the Secretary to the Siting Board.
-The Applicant intends to engage municipalities, agencies, and stakeholders throughout the PIP implementation process in order to identify their respective interests, and obtain information regarding particular resources, locations, concerns and recommendations of the affected communities, agencies and interest groups.
-Prior to filing the PSS, this will be accomplished through a variety of methods, including open house meetings, direct correspondence, review of comments submitted through the website, and targeted meetings with some of the individual stakeholders identified herein.
+The Applicant intends to engage municipalities, agencies, and stakeholders throughout the PIP Plan implementation process in order to identify their respective interests, and obtain information regarding particular resources, locations, concerns and recommendations of the affected communities, agencies and interest groups.
+Prior to filing the PSS, this will be accomplished through a variety of methods, including open house meetings, direct correspondence, review of comments submitted through the Project and DPS websites, and targeted meetings with some of the individual stakeholders identified herein.
+All stakeholder consultation meetings will be documented and summarized in the PIP Plan Record of Activity (PIP Tracking Report - see Exhibit C) and discussed in both the PSS and the Application (Exhibit 2).